 Sudden movement caught his eye.
 Without letting go, he turned his head and saw a semi driving out of the Barn carpark, bright red in front of the blackened building.
 It ploughed into the battle, running down and scattering Barnlings and Pavilionites alike.

 There was a brief lull in the fighting as the bloodied combatants took in this new development.
-Then a door opened in the side of the trailer and out poured a half a dozen cowboys, clad in brown dusters and mounted on horseback.
+Then a door opened in the side of the trailer and out poured a half a dozen duster-clad cowboys mounted on horseback.
 The whooped and hollered as they fired into the crowd.

 Perhaps because the truck had come from the Barn side of the road, the Pavilionites reacted first.
 But when the cowboys began gunning down Barnlings as well, both sides went into a panic.
-Some fought back against the newcomers but most combatants -- already shaken to the core by the battle -- ran and hid.
+Some fought back against the newcomers but most combatants ran and hid.

 The other cowboys met less resistance.
 Though the battle had been bloody, the actual death count had been low.
 Had been.
-Bodies tumbled in the street.
+Now, bodies tumbled in the street.
 Survivors fled in all directions.
 The air was filled with the sounds of gunshots and the screams of the dying.

 Bruce watched helpless, all of his servos concentrating on throttling the reptile, which still didn't sound right.
 A second cowboy was lost when he shot a Barnling at point blank, setting off the super-weapon she was holding.
 Half the cowboy and his horse evaporated in a second, the other half collapsing in the street.